zappajs/book-of-zappajs/02-Getting-Started.md

 Adding this line to your `.profile` login script will ensure that your local copy of `coffee` (and other executables you install locally the same way) will always be available to you for development.

+#### Coffee-Script scripts

+On Unix-compatible operating systems (Linux, MacOSX, ..) you can take advantage of the so-called 'she-bang' feature to turn Coffee-Script files (including your ZappaJS scripts) into programs.
+To this end, add the following line at the top of your `.coffee` file:

+    #!/usr/bin/env coffee

+This line assumes that the program `/usr/bin/env` is available on your platform, and that the `coffee` executable is available in the `$PATH` variable at the time of execution.
+This should be the case if you followed the instructions in the previous section.
+To turn you `.coffee` script into a program, finally do:

+    chmod +x file.coffee

+Obviously you'll need to replace `file.coffee` with the actual name of your program file.

 ### ZappaJS

 Install ZappaJS with